-10. Total Percentage to Increase or Improve Services for the Current School Year (6 divided by 9 plus Carryover %)

-- Approved by CalOPS Board of Directors June 4, 2024 This percentage is the Estimated Actual LCFF Supplemental and/or Concentration Grants (6) divided by the Estimated Actual LCFF Base 0 Grant (9) plus the LCFF Carryover - Percentage from the prior year. - 11.
-Estimated Actual Percentage of Increased or Improved Services (7 divided by 9, plus 8) - This percentage is the Total Estimated Actual Expenditures for Contributing Actions (7) divided by the LCFF Funding (9), then converting the 0 quotient to a percentage and adding the Total Estimated Actual Percentage of Improved Services (8). - 12.
-LCFF Carryover Dollar Amount LCFF Carryover (Subtract 11 from 10 and multiply by 9) - If the Estimated Actual Percentage of Increased or Improved Services (11) is less than the Estimated Actual Percentage to Increase or Improve Services (10), the LEA is required to carry over LCFF funds.
+- 10. Total Percentage to Increase or Improve Services for the Current School Year (6 divided by 9 plus Carryover %) - This percentage is the Estimated Actual LCFF Supplemental and/or Concentration Grants (6) divided by the Estimated Actual LCFF Base Grant (9) plus the LCFF Carryover - Percentage from the prior year. - 11.
+Estimated Actual Percentage of Increased or Improved Services (7 divided by 9, plus 8) - This percentage is the Total Estimated Actual Expenditures for Contributing Actions (7) divided by the LCFF Funding (9), then converting the quotient to a percentage and adding the Total Estimated Actual Percentage of Improved Services (8). - 12.
+LCFF Carryover Dollar Amount LCFF Carryover (Subtract 11 from 10 and multiply by 9)